TileDB-Inc/TileDB-Vector-Search/experimental/GLOSSARY.md

-# Glossary of Terms
+## Glossary of Terms

 This glossary is intended to describe the terms used in this project to facilitate communication.
 Right now these are organized alphabetically, but we might want to put different terms into different subsections.
 However, since this is only for internal consumption, additional organization is probably not necessary.

 Please feel free to suggest better terminology.
 Whatever terms we choose, it is extremely important that we all use the same terminogy.

+Also included below is suggested naming of similarity search notions to C++ abstractions.
+Initially these will just be datatypes and named template parameters.
+Later we can create actual concepts.

 * **approximate nearest neighbor (ANN)** Search algorithms not guaranteed to find the exact nearest neighbor in a similarity search, but instead returns a point that is expected to be close to the true nearest neighbor.

 * **embedding** A mapping of features from a data item in a dataset to a finite-dimensional vector.  cf https://www.pinecone.io/learn/vector-embeddings-for-developers/ .
 Embeddings can be generated from ML models and represent the outputs of the final stage of the model (just before computation of the loss function).
+The motivation for embeddings is to reduce the dimensionality of the original items in such a way that original items that are similar to each other (according to designated features) have corresponding vector embeddings that are also close to each other.

 * **feature space:** A mathematical representation of a set of objects or data points, where each object is described by a set of *features* (or variables) that are important for a particular task or analysis.